ripred31/blog-post-generator/README.md

 - Images will be automatically integrated into appropriate sections of your blog post
 - You can remove uploaded images by hovering over them and clicking the remove button
 - Supported formats: PNG, JPG, JPEG, GIF
-- Images are stored in the `public/uploads` directory
+- Images are stored in the `public/uploads` directory (this directory is git-ignored)

+### Revision System

+The application includes an interactive revision system that allows you to:
+- Request specific changes to the generated blog post
+- Provide detailed instructions for modifications
+- Maintain image placements during revisions
+- Make multiple iterations until the content meets your requirements

+To use the revision system:
+1. After generating a blog post, locate the "Request Changes" section
+2. Enter your revision instructions in the text area
+3. Click "Request Changes" to apply the modifications
+4. Review the updated content
+5. Repeat if necessary until satisfied with the result

 ## API Endpoints

 ### `/api/generate`
-Generates a blog post from provided content and images.
+Generates or revises a blog post from provided content and images.
 - Method: POST
 - Body:
   ```json